MileHacker Logo

 Process Steps

-1. Obtain a refund form at the retail outlet at the time of purchase.
+1. Obtain a refund develop at the store at the time of purchase.

-2. Present the form and goods to the customs office at your departure point (usually the airport).
+2. Present the form and goods to customs at your departure point (usually the airport).

 3. Get the refund form stamped by customs officials.